Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6770, in theory, should perform a small bit faster than the Radeon HD 4850 512MB in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6770 should theoretically be a small bit superior to the Radeon HD 4850 512MB in general. (explain)

-Texel RateThe Radeon HD 6770 will be quite a bit (about 44%) faster with regards to AF than the Radeon HD 4850 512MB. (explain)
+Texel RateThe Radeon HD 6770 will be a lot (more or less 44%) more effective at anisotropic filtering than the Radeon HD 4850 512MB. (explain)

-Pixel RateThe Radeon HD 6770 is much (approximately 44%) more effective at AA than the Radeon HD 4850 512MB, and also should be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon HD 6770 is a lot (approximately 44%) more effective at FSAA than the Radeon HD 4850 512MB, and should be able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison